richardcrng/herd-mentality/docs/WELCOME.md

 You should [buy the original](https://bigpotato.co.uk/products/herd-mentality), which is a superior experience, and supports the development of games like this.

 However, if you are somewhere without access to your physical set, this fan-made digital implementation can give you a similar experience.

+*Instead of using the original Herd Mentality question set, this uses an open-source Family Feud question database, called [ProtoQA](https://github.com/iesl/protoqa-data).*